isabellapedraza/airport-polygon-verifier/README.md

 - `polygon_checker.py`: I debated which particular algorithm I wanted to use in order to solve this problem.
 I debated between the **Winding Number Algorithm**, which takes O(n) time, the **Even-Odd Rule Algorithm**, which takes O(n) time.
 I decided to use the **Even-Odd Rule Algorithm** due to it's ease of implementation and ability to check points in boundaries.

-- `polygon_checker.py`: To make my code for flexible to change, I created two separate functions so that the actual algorithm to check whether a airport coordinate is in a polygon is interchangeable.
+- `polygon_checker.py`: To make my code for flexible to change, I created two separate functions so that the actual algorithm to check whether a airport coordinate is in a polygon is interchangeable. **NOTE**: This was super helpful, since I first implemented a simple polygon point-in-polygon algorithm and then moved on to a more generalizable point-in-polygon algorithm that can check simple polygons and self-intersecting polygons!